likeleto/website/pages/about.md

 Outside of work, I help out at [Moonbowl](https://www.instagram.com/moonbowl.in/), a cloud kitchen run by my partner.
 On busy days, I turn into the barback, the packer - whatever keeps the day running.
 I also enjoy manual coffee brewing and run occasional workshops for people who want to explore it.

 I also read, watch films, and travel — always as a tourist, even in the cities I’ve lived in for years.

+### Personal Branding
+The logo is made of two mirrored ഹ character, the first letter of my name in Malayalam.
+Together, they form an H - a simple bridge between scripts and identities.